monkeypants/modelbender/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-model-bender could always use more documentation, whether as part of the
+modelbender could always use more documentation, whether as part of the
-official model-bender docs, in docstrings, or even on the web in blog posts,
+official modelbender docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback